lashd/mirage/mirage/README.md

 That's it, its running, your done...
 No seriously, go to http://localhost:7001/mirage and you see that its running.

-There are also a [few options](https://github.com/Ladtech/sandbox/blob/master/mirage/features/setting_responses_with_a_delay.feature) that mirage can be started with as well.
+There are also a [few options](https://github.com/Ladtech/sandbox/blob/master/mirage/features/setting_responses_with_a_delay.feature) that let you configure things like what port mirage is started on.

 Usage:
 ------
 ###Set
 `example: http://localhost:7001/mirage/set/my_endpoint?response=hello`

 By hitting this url, you have just put a response on mirage.
-Your endpoint, the bit after 'mirage/set' can be anything you like for example 'anything/you/like'.
+Your endpoint, the bit after 'http://localhost:7001/mirage/set' can be anything you like for example 'anything/you/like'.
 In return for doing this Mirage will return you a response id.
 You can use this id to various things with this response.

 ###Get